 If you’ve been entertaining guests in summer, now is the time to cover or store away garden furniture to prevent damage caused by weather.
 Bring any cooking equipment such as barbecues and utensils inside, and wrap chimineas with waterproof covers.

-Make sure you give the garden furniture a good clean and check its condition before you store it away.
+Make sure you give the garden furniture a good clean and revive metal furniture before you store it away.

 2. Clean patios and decking